 This section of the TOEFL evaluates skills in understanding long texts and comprehension.
 Further, it assesses how the candidate reacts to complex sentence structures, difficult vocabulary, the author’s motive and mood, various narration styles, unfamiliar content and a host of other things.
 The questions are based on excerpts from academic passages.
 The number of questions asked in the reading section has been reduced from 12-14 in each section to 10 from each section.
 The box at the end of the Writing section describes the changes in an elaborate way.

 The reading section has a set of three formats on which the questions are based on, these are:

-- Traditional multiple-choice questions with four choices and single correct answer.
+- Traditional multiple-choice questions with four choices and a single correct answer.

-- Sentence-insertion questions in a multiple-choice format wherein the test-taker is asked to choose the best phrase from the given four options that suits the sentence.
+- Sentence-insertion questions in a multiple-choice format wherein the test-taker is asked to choose the best phrase from the given four options that suit the sentence.

 - Questions that have more than four choices and multiple correct answers.
 One question of this type appears in every passage.